ezietz/Instagram/README.md

 - [x] Added tab bar to allow user to smoothly transition between viewing their feed and accessing the camera
 - [x] Added real Instagram title on applicable screens
+- [x] Customized the selection effect of each post cell

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):